MarkoSterk/beta_cell_analysis_suite/README.md

 Output of this analysis is saved in the folder "preprocessing/{EXPERIMENT_NAME}/" and subfolder "results"

 **ATTENTION**
-**This step is required (EVEN OF NO CELLS ARE EXCLUDED) and requires that all previous steps were completed.**
+**This step is required (EVEN IF NO CELLS ARE EXCLUDED) and requires that all previous steps were completed.**
 **Exception to this requirement is the first responder analysis which is not required.**

 The output if this script is used for further cell/network analysis.